What is Chiropractic?

 What goes on during your 1st chiropractic visit:

 3. We will take you to the back and do a medical history followed by vital signs and range-of-motion of your neck and lower back.
-We will also evaluate your posture through a foot scan.

 Create Your Own Website With Webador